lammps/lammps/doc/src/pair_lj_expand_sphere.rst

 The *lj/expand/sphere* pair style is only enabled if LAMMPS was built with the EXTRA-PAIR package.
 See the :doc:`Build package <Build_package>` page for more info.

-The *lj/expand/sphere* pair style does not support the *sixthpower* mixing rule.

 ----------